 Early Assurance Admission Metrics Meeting GPA & BCPM are both MCAT score is The NEOMED Decision is: Below 3.40 Below 498 (Reflects confidence interval.)
 Admission to NEOMED is denied.
 Master of Foundations in Medicine (MFM) Transitional year standards At or above 3.4 498 - 505 (Reflects confidence interval.)
-Enroll in MFM Transitional Year at NEOMED.
+Effective 2025 and beyond: Enroll in MFM Transitional Year at NEOMED.
 Early assurance to the M.D. program is subject to minimum grade and GPA standards.
 No MCAT retest required.
 Enter the M.D. program the following year if successful in MFM.
-Transformational year standards Eligible NEOMED one-year programs include: The Foundations of Medicine medical school preparatory program The Leadership in Health Systems Science program The Global Health & Innovation program The Basic and Translational Biomedicine program: Innovation Track Master of Public Health (will require additional coursework following the transformational year).
+Transformational year standards Eligible NEOMED one-year programs include: The Leadership in Health Systems Science program The Global Health & Innovation program The Basic and Translational Biomedicine program: Innovation Track Candidates may also apply to the Master of Public Health program (will require additional coursework following the transformational year).
 At or above 3.4 506 and above (Reflects confidence interval.)
-Enroll in a NEOMED master's program.
+Effective 2026 and beyond: Enroll in a NEOMED master's program.
 Early assurance to enter the M.D. program the following year.

-All offers of admission are contingent upon the successful completion of remaining prerequisite coursework.
+All offers of admission are contingent upon the successful completion of the remaining prerequisite coursework.
 Academic performance that deviates significantly from that which secured admission may be revisited by the admission committee for remediation or re-consideration of acceptance, including possible rescission of admission.
-Serious professionalism issues, such as convictions and/or academic misconduct may be revisited by the admission committee for re-consideration, including rescission of admission.
+Serious professionalism or conduct issues, such as convictions and/or academic misconduct may be revisited by the admission committee for re-consideration, including rescission of admission.
 Upon matriculation to NEOMED to begin the M.D. program of study, degree requirements are the same for all M.D. students.
-Candidates are solely responsible for understanding and adhering to all procedures and deadlines.
+Candidates are solely responsible for understanding and adhering to all procedures and deadlines based upon this document published by NEOMED.
+Do not reply on any abridged materials and/or publications from other institutions.

-COLLEGE OF GRADUATE STUDIES EARLY ASSURANCE PLANS NEOMED Doctor of Medicine (M.D.)
+COLLEGE OF GRADUATE STUDIES EARLY ASSURANCE PLANS

+NEOMED Doctor of Medicine (M.D.)
 Transformational Year Early Assurance Plan

 At Northeast Ohio Medical University, we strive to shape an extraordinary entering class of future physicians.
-We seek students who show potential as thought leaders, future C-level physician-leaders, systemic innovators, trail blazers transforming global health, and future physicians representative of the patient communities they will one day serve.
+We seek students who show potential as thought leaders, future C-level physician-leaders, systemic innovators, trail blazers transforming global health, and future physicians' representative of the patient communities they will one day serve.
 We envision all our medical students sharing authentic patient-facing values.

-To foster our mission, we present a distinctive opportunity to a selected group of highly-talented students that reach the end of the 2023 - 2024 application cycle on the NEOMED alternate list that did not receive acceptance to medical school.
+To foster our mission, we present a distinctive opportunity to a selected group of highly talented students that reach the end of the application cycle on the NEOMED alternate list that did not receive acceptance to medical school.

 The NEOMED Doctor of Medicine (M.D.)
-Transformational Year Early Assurance Plan reserves a future seat in the 2025 M.D. cohort for students who will complete a one-year NEOMED graduate degree in the 2024 - 2025 academic year as their gap year experience.
+Transformational Year Early Assurance Plan reserves a future seat in the M.D. cohort for students who will complete a one-year NEOMED graduate degree in the academic year as their gap year experience.